Borough Park, Brooklyn

 Borough Park (also spelled Boro Park) is a neighborhood in the southwestern part of the borough of Brooklyn, in New York City.
-The neighborhood is bordered by Bensonhurst to the south, Dyker Heights to the southwest, Sunset Park to the west, Kensington and Green-Wood Cemetery to the northeast, Flatbush to the east, and Mapleton to the southeast.
+The neighborhood is bordered by Bensonhurst to the south, Dyker Heights to the southwest, Sunset Park to the west, Kensington and Green-Wood Cemetery to the north, Flatbush to the east, and Mapleton to the southeast.

 It is economically diverse and home to one of the largest Orthodox Jewish communities outside Israel, with one of the largest concentrations of Jews in the United States.
 With Orthodox and Haredi families having an average of 6.72 children, Boro Park is experiencing a sharp growth in population.

 The neighborhood is part of Brooklyn Community District 12, and its primary ZIP Code is 11219.
 It is patrolled by the 66th Precinct of the New York City Police Department.
 Politically, it is represented by the New York City Council's 38th, 39th, and 44th districts.

 History

 Early development and railroads

-Originally, the area was called Blythebourne, a small hamlet composed of cottages built and developed in 1887 by Electus Litchfield, and then expanded with more housing by developer William Reynolds.
-It was served by the Brooklyn, Bath, and Coney Island, a steam railroad that is today's elevated BMT West End Line; the line ran from Green-Wood Cemetery to Coney Island when it was built in the 1860s.
+In 1887 Electus Litchfield developed the hamlet Blythebourne where Borough Park is today.
+William Reynolds later added more housing.
+The Brooklyn, Bath, and Coney Island steam railroad (which later became the BMT West End Line) served the area, running from Green-Wood Cemetery to Coney Island beginning in the 1860s.
 This line was put on an elevated structure in 1917.